CheongJF/Assignmet2/README.md

 https://www.vindevers.com/history-of-the-audi-logo/

 Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from Jen Fei's Assignment 1 website and James Q Quick on YouTube.